-American Association of University Women - Illinois, Inc. Records, 1924-2008 | Illinois History and Lincoln Collections
+American Association of University Women - Illinois, Inc. Records, 1924-2014 | Illinois History and Lincoln Collections

 The associational history of college-educated women in Illinois began with the formation of the Western Association of Collegiate Alumnae in 1883.
 This Chicago organization was modeled on the Boston-based Association of Collegiate Alumnae, chartered in 1881.
-These two groups, which merged in 1889, joined with the Southern Association of College Women to form the American Association of University Women (AAUW) in 1921.
+These two groups, which merged in 1889, joined with the Southern Association of College Women to form the American Association of University Women in 1921.

 The Illinois Division of the AAUW was formed in 1924.
 In 1992, the Illinois chapter dropped the word "division" from its official name.
 Following this change, this inventory refers to the organization as the AAUW-IL.

 In the early 1990s, the AAUW-IL became heavily involved in campaigns to promote gender equity in American schools and the workplace, to reduce and eliminate sexual harassment, and to increase opportunities for women and girls in the fields of math and science.

 During the 1990s, the AAUW-IL became active in efforts to reduce negative stereotypes of women, including the famous "recall" effort organized in 1992 against Mattel's talking Barbie doll.
-It also protected women's reproductive rights, and defending feminism against cultural and political attacks.
+It also protected women's reproductive rights, and defended feminism against cultural and political attacks.
 In addition, it was involved in women's politics globally through its affiliation with the International Federation of University Women, formed in 1919, as well as smaller projects to aid women in developing countries such as Nigeria.

 The AAUW-IL pursued these efforts through a variety of means, including media campaigns, lobbying of state legislators and officials, and scores of educational events at the branch and local level.

 Publications in this series include internal handbooks and officer guides, and bulletins and newsletters from national, state, and local levels.
-In addition, there are press communiquÃ?ÃÂ©s and AAUW commissioned studies, including landmark research on education and gender equity.
+In addition, there are press communications and AAUW commissioned studies, including landmark research studies on education and gender equity.